shekohex/opencode-antigravity-auth/README.md

-# Gemini OAuth Plugin for Opencode
+# Antigravity OAuth Plugin for Opencode

-Authenticate the Opencode CLI with your Google account so you can use your existing Gemini plan and its included quota instead of API billing.
+Authenticate the Opencode CLI with your Antigravity (Cloud Code) account so you can use the Antigravity-backed Gemini models with your existing quota.

 ## Setup